gorenje/millieons.org/n/texts.md

 - [Cognitive dissonance](/w/cognitive-dissonance) can sometimes get in the way of a wonderful [relationship](/a/cognitive-dissonance-in-relationships).

-- War is an unfortunate situation forced by the [few onto the many](/n/europe).
+- War can be described as an unfortunate destructive happening forced onto the [many by the few](/n/europe).

 ### Human Condition